Tina Freese Decker was a pre-medical student in college when she switched her career goals to health care administration.

 - Leading culture change by encouraging leaders and employees to embrace a spirit of curiosity, pursue innovation and trust they are supported

-- Championing virtual medicine strategy and implementation of Spectrum Health Now systemwide
+- Championing virtual medicine strategy and implementation of the Spectrum Health app systemwide

 - Forming partnerships with community members to address health factors and cost